 More and more network operators and service providers are adopting Traffic Engineering and WAN SDN to optimize their IP/MPLS networks and provide better services to their customers.
-Following up on our introduction to Path Computation Element (PCE), here’s how SDN PCE facilitates traffic engineering and SDN in multi-domain, multi-layer carrier networks.
+Following up on our introduction to Path Computation Element (PCE), here’s how SDN Path Computation or SDN PCE facilitates traffic engineering and SDN in multi-domain, multi-layer carrier networks.

 In MPLS Traffic Engineering (MPLS-TE) tunnels, path computation is done by the provider’s head-end (ingress) router that receives the path request from the customer.
 But computing constraints-based paths for different flows can also overwhelm the router’s CPU, thereby affecting overall routing performance too.
 Path computation becomes even more complex when it involves inter-domain and inter-AS routing and multi-layer networks.
 This brings in the need for a dedicated path computation server that can compute paths within large complex, meshed networks as well as across domains, irrespective of the underlying network layer.